Skip to content

 Anti-inflammatory medications are given to reduce inflammation.
 You might also need to avoid allergens in their diet and give them food that has high levels of fatty acids.
 Desensitisation vaccines are given over a few months to treat the condition, followed by life-long yearly injections.

 Regular grooming will help with natural skin cell shedding.
 Medicated washes and ear cleaners are also available.
-Other drug therapies may be needed in severe cases, but your vet will be able to advise you of the best treatment for your Jack Russell.
+Other drug therapies may be needed in more severe cases, but your vet will be able to advise you of the best treatment for your Jack Russell.

 Impacted anal glands

-Impacted anal glands is when there is a build-up of fluid in the anal sac, becoming inflamed and infected.
+Impacted anal glands is when there is a build-up of fluid in the anal sac, which becomes inflamed and infected.
 The cause is unknown but is often related to diet.
 You should visit your vet if your dog is licking and biting the area, has redness, swelling, or is dragging their bottom on the ground.

 The anal sac needs to be emptied to treat the problem.
 If there is an infection, antibiotic ointment may be needed and in severe cases, surgery may be required.